vagnercds1/take-home-test/README.md

 	The Swagger interface will be available at: http://localhost:5000/swagger/index.html

-✔ - For start the Angular application, open the folder take-home-test\frontend and run the command:
+✔ - For start the Front End Angular application, open the folder take-home-test\frontend and run the command:

 	npm install